Fresh Tuna Salad

 The first May recipe was chosen by Kate of Warm Olives and Cool Cocktails, and it’s one that’s right up my alley – Tuna Salad.
 Tuna Salad, you’re thinking?
 How boring!
-Not hardly.

 This is not your mama’s tuna salad.
 Made with fresh tuna, lightly seared on the outside and rare on the inside, bathed in an Asian-style vinaigrette, and combined with cool creamy avocado and some crunchy red onion.
 I knew I would love this dish as soon as I read the ingredients.
 And just as well, I knew my boyfriend wouldn’t.